-PIDS Partners with the Academic Pediatric Association (APA) on Research in Academic Pediatrics Initiative on Diversity (RAPID)
+PIDS Partners with the Academic Pediatric Association (APA) on Research in Academic Pediatrics Initiative on Development (RAPID)

-PIDS has partnered with the American Pediatric Association for the Research in Academic Pediatrics Initiative on Diversity (RAPID) funding cycle to support two young scholars dedicated to the treatment, control and eradication of infectious diseases affecting children.
-Funds will be available to support up to $15,000 per selected Scholar to complete a one-year research project, receive mentoring by senior expert investigators, and attend PAS 2023 as well as the 2024 RAPID Conference.
+PIDS has partnered with the American Pediatric Association for the Research in Academic Pediatrics Initiative on Development (RAPID) funding cycle to support two young scholars dedicated to the treatment, control and eradication of infectious diseases affecting children.
+Funds will be available to support up to $15,000 per selected Scholar to complete a one-year research project, receive mentoring by senior expert investigators, and attend the 2026 RAPID Conference.

 Program Overview

-This initiative began in 2012 funded by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and continues to receive support through this mechanism, providing mentorship and research opportunities to young scholars with specific interests in pediatric obesity, nutrition, and/or sickle cell disease, in addition to other NIDDK research areas (R25DK096944).
-PIDS is pleased to announce the partnership with APA for the 2023 RAPID funding cycle to support young scholars dedicated to the treatment, control and eradication of infectious diseases affecting children.
+PIDS is pleased to announce the partnership with APA for the 2026 RAPID funding cycle to support young scholars dedicated to the treatment, control and eradication of infectious diseases affecting children.

-The application portals for the 2022 RAPID small research grants and the 2022 Career Development Conference are now open.
-The deadline for Initial Proposals is now 5 p.m.
-ET on Monday, October 24, 2022.
+The application portals for the 2026 RAPID small research grants and the Career Development Conference is open.
+The deadline is December 1, 2025.

 How to Apply